nilaykumar/nilaykumar.github.io/content/garden/digital-gardens.md

 ### playful and personal {#playful-and-personal}

-### independent ownership {#independent-ownership}
+### ownership and freedom {#ownership-and-freedom}

-100 Rabbits build software along a few simple [rules](https://100r.co/site/philosophy.html), that I find useful for myself as well.
+100 Rabbits build software along a few simple [rules](https://100r.co/site/philosophy.html) that I find useful to keep in mind for my projects, and are especially relevant to choosing the tooling for a digital garden.

+#### offline first {#offline-first}

+Gardening should be possible entirely offline.

+#### past-proofing {#past-proofing}

+Prefer plaintext tools whenever possible.
+Use Javascript and CSS sparingly.
+Keep images small.
+Consider principles of [low-tech web design](https://solar.lowtechmagazine.com/about/the-solar-website/).

+#### freedom (free as in palestine) {#freedom--free-as-in-palestine}

+Content and history should be accessible to visitors through version control software.
+Care about accessibility (carefully written alt-text, simple navigation, good contrast...).
+Garden towards a better future: another world is possible.

 ## my gardening tools {#my-gardening-tools}